Mileage Allowance For The Self-Employed

 Keep in mind you can’t use simplified expenses if you have claimed capital allowance for your vehicle or have included it in your business expenses.

 Also, if you use the simplified expenses method for your vehicle, you can’t switch to actual vehicle costs as long as you still use that same vehicle for work.
 You can, however, switch from actual vehicle costs to simplified expenses.

-You can see the approved mileage rates from HMRC in our article on current mileage rates.
+You can see the currently approved mileage rates from HMRC in our article about HMRC mileage rates 2023.

 Other allowable expenses you can claim on top of the simplified expenses method are parking fees, journeys with other vehicles (e.g. train tickets), car hire charges, accommodation and meal prices for work-related trips.

 How to automate your mileage logbook

 - Car Allowance In The UK

 - Mileage Allowance Relief